Detroit Gems

 The Detroit Gems were an American professional basketball team based in Detroit, Michigan.
-The team played only one season, the 1946–47 season, in the Western Division of the National Basketball League, a predecessor organization to the National Basketball Association.
+Supposedly, the Detroit Gems had played some sort of team-based basketball at a competitive level earlier on either as an independent team or as a more local, competitive team within the state of Michigan before joining the National Basketball League.
+The team played only one season, the 1946–47 season, in the Western Division of the National Basketball League, which eventually became a predecessor organization to the National Basketball Association.
 Following the season, the franchise was sold and moved to Minneapolis to become the Minneapolis Lakers.
-In 1960 they relocated again, this time to Los Angeles, and became the Los Angeles Lakers.
+In 1960, they relocated again, this time to Los Angeles, and became the Los Angeles Lakers.

 History

-The Gems were a team mostly made up of local players and coached by Joel Mason.
+The Gems were founded by C. King Boring (originally as a barnstorming team) and mostly made up of local players and coached by Joel Mason.
 The only season of the Gems under that name was also the NBL's first official season where they actually implemented a drafting system similar to what the future rivaling Basketball Association of America (and later merging partner to become the National Basketball Association) had for the eventual NBA draft system a year later following the conclusion of their inaugural league season for the purpose of controlled player salaries and limiting the idea of outbidding other players outside of their own 12-player teams at hand (with the NBL having a budget of $6,000 this season), as well as implementing key players to signing binding contracts as soon as they could and the NBL looking to have full-time referees on display.
-They started their season with an exhibition game against the Oshkosh All-Stars, a 54–69 loss.
-They started their 44-game regular season schedule on November 11 in Anderson, Indiana, with a loss against the Anderson Duffey Packers.
-The Gems, who were owned by local jewelers Maurice Winston and C. King Boring, planned to build a "sports palace" in Dearborn, which was mooted to hold 7,000–10,000 people.
+They started their season with an exhibition game against the Oshkosh All-Stars, which ended with a 54–69 loss.
+They later started their 44-game regular season schedule on November 11 in Anderson, Indiana, with a 52–64 loss against the Anderson Duffey Packers.
+The Gems were owned by C. King Boring and local jeweler Maurice Winston (who partially financed the team - thus naming it "Gems"), planned to build a "sports palace" in Dearborn, which was mooted to hold 7,000–10,000 people.
 But the Dearborn Forum was never built; instead, they played their home games at various locations, including the Holy Redeemer High School Gymnasium in Detroit and Lincoln High School Gym in Ferndale.
-They also played a few doubleheaders with the Basketball Association of America's Detroit Falcons at the Detroit Olympia, and even transferred some home games to Flint, Michigan.
-Attendance was slim, about 300 per game.
+They also played a few doubleheaders with the Basketball Association of America's Detroit Falcons at the Detroit Olympia, and even transferred some home games out into Flint, Michigan.
+Attendance for their games was slim, with an estimated average being about 300 per game.